-The Team At Bat function is tied to the Pitch Count function for scoreboards that display only one set of Pitch Count digits.
+The Team At Bat function is tied to the Pitch Count function for scoreboard displays that include only one set of Pitch Count digits.
 For these scoreboards, Pitch Count is shown only for the Team NOT currently At Bat.
 So the [TEAM AT BAT] button toggles between the two Pitch Counts.